geoserver/geoserver/doc/en/user/source/services/wfs/webadmin.rst

 Select :guilabel:`workspace` empty to configure global WFS settings.

-See section on :ref:`workspace_services` to override settings used WCS :ref:`virtual_services`.
+See the section on :ref:`workspace_services` to override settings used by WFS :ref:`virtual_services`.

 Service Metadata
 ----------------

-Provide a description of WFS service, see the section on :ref:`service_metadata`.
+For a description of WFS service options, see the section on :ref:`service_metadata`.

 Features
 --------